Gingival grafting: Rationale

-Options in gum grafting
+Techniques

 Traditional gum grafting will have a piece of the gums harvested from the roof of the mouth and sutured facing the exposed root to increase the lost keratinized tissue.
-The limitation in quantity and the morbidity are the limiting factor of this technique.
-Allografting techniques (skin from cadavers bought from tissue banks) are used as well to supply the surgeon with larger amount of tissues when needed in larger cases, but the type of healing and the risk of possible disease transmission should be considered and disclosed to the patient when opting for such technique.
+The limited amount of donor tissue available from the palate and morbidity are the limiting factors of this technique.
+Allografting can be used to supply the surgeon with larger amount of tissues when needed, but complications in healing and the risk of possible disease transmission should be considered and disclosed to the patient when opting for such technique.

-Advantages of APRF in gum grafting
+Advanced platelet-rich fibrin

-Blood-derived growth factors have been used in medicine and oral surgery for more than twenty years with an abundance of scientific data supporting its role in soft and hard tissue regenerations.
-APRF introduced by Dr. Choukroun represents the fourth improved generation of such technology and has been widely used in the field of dentistry and oral surgery.
-The advantages of APRF are of multiple folds: Unlimited amount (only 10 ml per tube harvested), no risk of rejection or disease transmission (using your own blood), high noble type of healing (autogenous growth factors, hematopoietic or mesenchymal stem cells).
+Blood-derived growth factors have been used in medicine and oral surgery for more than twenty years with an abundance of scientific data supporting its role in soft and hard tissue regeneration.
+APRF, introduced by Dr. Joseph Choukroun, represents the fourth improved generation of such technology and has been widely used in the field of dentistry and oral surgery.
+Advantages of APRF include no risk of rejection or disease transmission (using your own blood) and improved healing (autogenous growth factors, hematopoietic or mesenchymal stem cells).